My Favorite Anime is Primarily of the Sci-fi, Space, and Apocalyptic Subgenres

 7. In This Corner of the World (Kono Sekai no Katasumi ni)

-After the war in Japan, it was prohibited to produce movies about the war, so it was not until the last couple of decades that you see movies depicting that time period in more vivid detail.
+After world war 2 in Japan, it was prohibited to produce movies about the war, so it was not until the last couple of decades that you see movies depicting that time period in more vivid detail.
 This is one such movie that takes place prior to the war in the 1930’s to after it from 1944 to 1945.

 What takes this movie over the top is that even though it is fictional, a lot of the incidents are factual and heavily researched.
 Also if you have ever watched “Graveyard of the Fireflies,” don’t worry, it is nowhere near as depressing which was another movie based upon the same topic/time period.